 Are Prenuptial Agreements regarding Alimony Enforceable in Arizona?

-For example, the court can place a lien on the property of the spouse defaulting on payments, seize the tax returns of said spouse, collect through an income withholding order, or levy against a bank account of said spouse.
+For example, the court can place a lien on the property of the spouse defaulting on payments, seize the tax returns of a said spouse, collect through an income withholding order, or levy against a bank account of said spouse.
 The deadline to request a judgment for unpaid support is three years after the order has terminated.
 After securing a judgment, it need not be renewed.
 The judgment will remain in full force and effect.
 Further, failure to pay the judgment is a class 1 misdemeanor.